telebash/wav2lip/README.md

+### This is part of talk-llama-fast.
+Don't use installation guide at current page here, it is outdated and left for legacy.
+Full and actual instruction how to install is here: https://github.com/Mozer/talk-llama-fast

+Old and original readme:

 # **Wav2Lip**: *Accurately Lip-syncing Videos In The Wild*

 - slightly modified to run as a Silly Tavern extension by [Mozer](https://github.com/Mozer)